erinfry6/BAGER/code/README.md

 **Using the `SimulateAGER.Rmd` file, you may simulate data that matches your data's expression patterns.**

-## Troubleshooting on test example files
+## Troubleshooting on demo example files

-To run these scripts on the example test files, copy the files in scripts/test to the data directory and follow the above steps.
+To run these scripts on the example demo files provided, copy the files in `demo` to `data/forBAGER` and follow the above steps.

 ### written by Erin Fry
-### Last modified: August 21 2017
+### Last modified: August 23 2017